getsentry/craft/docs/src/content/docs/github-actions.md

 **Permissions** (required):

 - `contents: read` - Allows the workflow to checkout your repository and read git history for changelog generation
-- `pull-requests: write` - Allows the workflow to post and update comments on pull requests
+- `pull-requests: write` - Required for comment mode (default) to post and update comments on pull requests
+- `checks: write` - Required for check run mode (when `comment: false`) to create check runs

 **Secrets**: